 CHINESE Bamboo Cuisine - Best shrimp fried rice at this Chinese restaurant catering to the American palate.

 Szechuan Place - Regional Chinese food catering to Chinese students at CSUN.

-Petit Trois Le Valley - Croque madame or monsieur Go for the buzzy scene and cocktails rather than out of the ordinary food.
+FRENCH Petit Trois Le Valley - Croque madame or monsieur Go for the buzzy scene and cocktails rather than out of the ordinary food.
 This is French bistro fare, so if you've been to France, this place will take you back.
 Chef Ludo is known for his omelet which you can try to make at home.
 Not a fan of their pastry or bread.

-India's Sweets & Spices in Canoga Park - Ask for recommendations The prices are low and always crowded with Indians.
+INDIAN India's Sweets & Spices in Canoga Park - Ask for recommendations The prices are low and always crowded with Indians.
 Always a good sign if you see where Indians eating Indian food.
 I'll eat anything.
 I love their dosas.
 My Indian friend said the cooking here is the best in Los Angeles other than what she can get at home.

 Chennai Tiffins - Dosas More "gourmet" dosas than what you'll find at India's Sweets & Spices.
 They also have a location in Artesia (Little India).

 ISRAELI Hummus Bar & Grill - Hummus, fresh flat bread, falafel, shakshuka, you'll want to "open the table" Go with a large group and ask them to "open the table"